RhinoSecurityLabs/dsnap/README.md

 ### Mounting With Docker

 This uses libguestfs to work directly with the downloaded img file.
-There is a lot of functionality in libguestfs and it can be somewhat confusing to work with but the steps below will get you started with the basics.

 #### Build Docker Container
 ```